Grover C. Dillman: State Highway Commissioner

 In 1929, Dillman was elected Michigan state highway commissioner as a member of the Republican Party.
 His time in office was marked by the Great Depression, which left millions of Americans without work.
 Dillman established a program which put an estimated 100,000 people to work on highways, reducing unemployment in the state by approximately 6%.
-Dillman did not run for re-election in 1933, and left office on June 30 of that year.
+Dillman announced his candidacy for the Highway Commissioners position on January 19, 1933, but was defeated in the April 3, 1933, election by the Democratic machine in Detroit and Lansing.

 Later career

 On July 1, 1933, the day after he left office as state highway commissioner, Dillman was appointed as the director of public service for the City of Grand Rapids.
 He held that position until 1935, when he was appointed by Governor Frank Fitzgerald as the director of the State Welfare Department.
 Dillman held the office for only eight months, as he resigned to assume the presidency of the Michigan College of Mining and Technology.